-The foundation is a critical part of your new home.
+The exterior foundation is a critical part of your new home.
 A well-designed foundation supports the house and directs water away from the structure.
 Moisture management starts with the construction of the foundation itself.
 The building code for new residential requires minimal preparation for the building's foundation.
 Commonly referred to as "damp proofing".

 The Difference Between Damp Proofing and Waterproofing

 Preparation of the foundation during it's construction is critical.
-Damp proofing is a moisture-resistant coating that us applied to exterior foundation wall to minimize moisture migration from the ground through the foundation wall, especially into basements.
+Damp proofing is a moisture-resistant coating that is applied to exterior foundation wall to minimize moisture migration from the ground through the foundation wall, especially into basements.
 A liberal amount of damp proofing material is applied above and below grade.
 This damp proofing material is designed to keep out soil moisture but is not sufficient for protecting your home from liquid water.

-Waterproofing will protect your home from foundation leaks that can happen as a result of hydrostatic pressure.
+Exterior Waterproofing will protect your home from foundation leaks that can happen as a result of hydrostatic pressure.
 Your foundation is poured concrete, and concrete is a porous material that is susceptible to moisture.
 Without proper protection, your foundation is exposed to soil moisture, hydrostatic pressure, and soil gasses.
 As moisture gathers around the foundation of your new home, hydrostatic pressure forces water through the porous concrete, causing cracks in the foundation and water in your basement.